dontehandy/futbol/README.md

 Create a section in your README called “Contributors”.
 List each group member’s name and link to their LinkedIn and Github profiles.

+# SimpleCov Setup

+To monitor test coverage with SimpleCov, follow these steps:

+1. Add SimpleCov to your Gemfile:
+    ```ruby
+    gem 'simplecov', require: false, group: :test
+    ```

+2. Run `bundle install` to install the gem.

+3. At the top of your `test_helper.rb` or `spec_helper.rb` file, add the following lines:
+    ```ruby
+    require 'simplecov'
+    SimpleCov.start
+    ```

+4. Run your tests as usual.
+SimpleCov will generate a coverage report in the `coverage` directory.

 # Contributors #

 Donte Handy
 LinkedIn: https://www.linkedin.com/in/dontehandy/
 GitHub: https://github.com/dontehandy